cupy/cupy/docs/source/user_guide/memory.rst

         a = cupy.empty((100,), dtype=cupy.float64)

 Note that in this case we do not use the :class:`~cupy.cuda.MemoryPool` class.
-The :class:`~cupy.cuda.MemoryAsyncPool` takes a different input argument from that of :class:`~cupy.cuda.MemoryPool`: the default (``'default'``) is to use the device's default memory pool.
-It also allows passing in ``'current'`` to use the device's *current* memory pool (which could be different from the default one), or passing in an ``int`` representing a pool handle ``cudaMemPool_t`` to use the memory pool created by other libraries.
+The :class:`~cupy.cuda.MemoryAsyncPool` takes a different input argument from that of :class:`~cupy.cuda.MemoryPool` to indicate the pool to use.
 Please refer to the :class:`~cupy.cuda.MemoryAsyncPool`'s documentation for further detail.

 Note that if you pass :func:`~cupy.cuda.malloc_async` directly to :func:`~cupy.cuda.set_allocator` without constructing a :class:`~cupy.cuda.MemoryAsyncPool` instance, the device's *current* memory pool will be used.